Skip to main content

 Expenses Group — user journey for clients vs non-clients

-Splitting expenses with friends was a solved problem.
-Tricount, Splitwise, Venmo — all of them let you track who owes what.
-What none of them could do was close the loop: settle the debt immediately, without leaving the app, because the money was already there.
-That's the only thing a bank can do that a fintech can't.
+Splitting expenses with friends was a solved problem: Tricount, Splitwise and Venmo all track who owes what.
+What none could do was close the loop, settling the debt immediately, in-app, because the money was already there.
+That's the one thing a bank can do that a fintech can't.

-I led the feature from research through design.
-The core interaction was straightforward — create a group, add expenses, split them.
-But the real complexity was invisible on the surface: not everyone in a group is a BBVA customer.
-That meant designing three parallel experiences simultaneously — an existing client, a non-client who already had the app, and a non-client who didn't — each with different permissions, different entry points, and different incentives to convert.
+I led it from research through design.
+The core interaction was simple: create a group, add expenses, split them.
+The real complexity was invisible: not everyone in a group is a BBVA customer.
+So I designed three parallel experiences at once, an existing client, a non-client with the app and a non-client without it, each with different permissions, entry points and incentives to convert.

 The feature shipped two to three years after I left, with small adjustments along the way.
 The core design held.